Why ChurnRecovery Costs $20/Month (And Why That's the Right Price)

-When we tell people ChurnRecovery is free, the first question is always: "What's the catch?"
+When we tell people ChurnRecovery is $20/month, the first question is usually: "What's the catch?"

 Fair question.
-In SaaS, "free" usually means one of three things: it's a trial, it's freemium with crippled features, or you're the product.
+In SaaS, suspiciously low pricing usually means one of three things: it's a loss leader, the features are crippled, or the price goes up the moment you depend on it.
 ChurnRecovery is none of those.

 The Problem With Current Pricing